-The PSAT is offered in schools all over the country in late October.
-Whether you’re a sophomore or junior, this is a practice test… and that’s good news.
-You don’t need to prepare for this test like you need to prepare for the “real” SAT and ACT.
+The PSAT is given around the country in October.
+Whether you’re a sophomore or junior, this is a practice test.
+And that is good news, because you don’t need to prepare for this test like you need to prepare for the “real” SAT or ACT.
 That said, some preparations would be smart.

 Below, I’ve highlighted some basic prep steps that will help you immensely but not require a ton of your time: